e3stpavel/astro-nanointl/README.md

 <p>{ t.stars(10) }</p>
 ```

-## Parameterization, pluralization and more
+## Parameterization, Pluralization and more
 You can use several transformers that will help you to enhance your developer experience while localizing.

 > __Note!__ The transformers are imported from `astro-nanointl/transformers`